Public Service Announcement: You Should Not Force Quit Apps on iOS

 Oh, to reduce battery drain I just disable background-app capability.

 Why can't the user have control?
-(Score:3)
+(Score:5, Insightful)

 I use an Android phone.
 Aside from some small, personal apps I wrote for myself a while ago, I am not really an app developer and don't have an in-depth understanding of the issues.